As well as attending the online interactive face-to-face days (3 consecutive days) Zoom sessions, students will need to access XGR501 in MyLO.

-Candidates will be introduced to a range of topics including what it means to be an HDR candidate; policy and procedure at UTAS; research ethics; planning and managing a research project; how to lead a team and guide research; moral rights and protecting and commercialising research; information retrieval, library services and resources and occupational health and safety.
+Candidates will be introduced to a range of topics including what it means to be an HDR candidate; the governance framework that articulates the terms and conditions of a HDR program; research ethics; planning and managing a research project; how to work in a research team; moral rights and protecting and commercialising research; information retrieval, library services; and resources and occupational health and safety.

 |Unit name||Introduction to Higher Degree by Research|

-|Discipline||Graduate Research Office|
+|Discipline||Graduate Certificate in Research Income|

 |Location||Study period||Attendance options||Available to|